Budgeting often gets a bad reputation for being difficult.

-It’s the best way to get a grip on your spending and really tune into your core values and desires for your financial health.
-But it’s a little more work than some other methods.
+It’s more work than some people are willing to do, but it’s the best way to get a grip on your spending and really tune into your core values and desires.

 If you prefer to keep things

 Studies have shown we spend less when we use cash.
-If you’re a spender who struggles with going over budget, the cash envelope system may work well for you.
+If you’re an impulsive spender who struggles with overspending, the cash envelope system may work well for you.

 We live in the desert so there’s a massive difference between our winter and summer bills.